Droid (Star Wars): Probe droid

 Probe droids are deployed by the Empire in The Empire Strikes Back to search for hidden rebel bases.
 They are described as traveling via hyperdrive-equipped pods to almost anywhere in the galaxy in order to search for their target.
 Also called probots, they are 2 m in height, floating above the ground on repulsorlifts and propelled by silenced thrusters.
 Probots are equipped with a variety of sensing equipment, including motion detectors and ultraviolet sensors, a blaster for self-defense, and a HoloNet transceiver to transmit any discoveries to Imperial forces.
+After their first appearance in The Empire Strikes Back, probe droids have been shown in other Star Wars media like Star Wars: Return of the Jedi, Star Wars Rebels, and more recently Star Wars: Maul – Shadow Lord.

 During the production of The Empire Strikes Back, Joe Johnston drew storyboard panels influenced by Dan O'Bannon and Moebius's short comic "The Long Tomorrow" (1975), one of which repurposes a pose Johnston admitted he borrowed from said work.
 The same panel of the comic features a robot design by Moebius, which may have been the basis of the probe droid (or "probot") design that concept designers Johnston and Ralph McQuarrie created for the film.